johnthotekat/weathersimulator/README.md

 - city_ids : City ID's from OpenWeatherMap city database http://openweathermap.org/help/city_list.txt
 - outputfile : Output file location where the simulated data is to be saved.

+Weather Simulator can be implemented in two ways:
+- Standalone mode
+	Building the project and executing the `WeatherServiceHandler.java`  runs the WeatherSimulator in standalone mode.
+- Integrated mode
-You can also include the dependency into your pom.xml .
+	After building the WeatherSimulator with maven locally, the dependency of Weather Simulator can be specified into your pom.xml .

 ```xml
 <dependency>